unioslo/pg-iam/docs/1-data-model.md

             - can be limited to being active between specific hours on a specific day of the week
     - moderator
         - groups can moderate other groups, but not transitively or cyclically
+    - affiliates
+        - any group can be affiliated with another group
+        - not transitive
 - Activation
     - `persons`
         - a person's activation status determines their person group's status